Configure mod_ldapauthz Module: Apache Servers

 - LdapAuthzBindType USER

-If the Apache server has a maintained Kerberos ticket cache, it may use the value "SELF" for this directive.
+If the Apache server has a maintained Kerberos ticket cache, it may use the value "USER" for this directive.
 The ticket cached will be used as a binding identity to the LDAP servers.
 The location of the ticket cache should be stored in the proper KRB environment variables.

 - LdapAuthzBindType SELF

-If your LDAP server is setup so that the identity in Apache's Kerberos ticket cache may SASL authorize to other users, you may set this directive to the value "USER".
+If your LDAP server is setup so that the identity in Apache's Kerberos ticket cache may SASL authorize to other users, you may set this directive to the value "SELF".
 This is very rare.
 If you do not know what this means, it is probably not for you.

 Important Caching Notes